disaster-recovery-plan-cheat-sheet-IT-cybersecurity-Kotori-technologies-MSP-SMB

 • Off-site replications

 Quarterly planning and testing should take place as well.
-Too many businesses set their plan up and then forget about it.
-However, it needs to be stress tested from time to time to see just how well it works.
-If there are any weaknesses, you want to learn about them during a test, not during a real disaster.
+Many businesses set their plan up and then forget about it.
+However, regular stress tests reveal weaknesses before a real disaster occurs.

-You need to review how easy it is to recover files and how long it will take.
-Knowing all of this will help you in other aspects of your disaster recovery planning.
-For example, if it is going to take several hours for a system to get back up and running, you need to know what you can be doing until then, such as having a manual system in place to take orders or deal with customers who may be calling in.
+Review how easy it is to recover files and how long it will take.
+This knowledge helps improve your disaster recovery plan.
+For example, if it is going to take several hours for a system to get back up and running.
+You will need to know what you can be doing until then.
+Have a manual system in place to take orders or deal with customers who may be calling in.

 If you can get your data and all of your systems up, it will allow you to continue with business as usual.
 However, you also need to make sure you have thought about your building and the basic procedures to recover from the disaster.
 It will ensure that you can start to generate revenue as quickly as possible.